boris-brtan/movies/README.md

 # Movie Database

-lists movies and displays their info.
+lists movies or tv shows and displays their detailed info and provides functionality to save list items into persisted favorites list.

 ## Npm commands